Ervin Malakaj

 Book

-Anders als die Andern Queer Film Classics Series (Montreal: McGill-Queen’s University Press, forthcoming in 2023).
+Anders als die Andern Queer Film Classics Series (Montreal: McGill-Queen’s University Press, 2023).

 Edited Volumes & Special Issues of Scholarly Journals